 The following are key areas of interest for the Cognitive Brain Development Laboratory:

-The goal of this project is to investigate to brain structure and function in adolescent children (13 to 18 years old) of alcoholic parents.
+The goal of this project is to investigate to brain structure and function in adolescent children (13 to 18 years old) of parents with past and/or present alcohol issues.
 The project uses neuroimaging measures and key decision-making tasks to identify underlying characteristics or endophenotypic traits that represent a predisposition to developing problems with substance abuse.
 This study is funded by the National Institutes of Health-National Institute on Alcohol Abuse and Alcoholism.

 Individuals diagnosed with schizophrenia are significantly more likely to use and abuse certain drugs including marijuana.
 However, the schizophrenia-marijuana link remains controversial.
 In this study, we are utilizing our expertise with positron emission tomography (PET) to investigate possible disturbances in the brain’s reward system in individuals with schizophrenia who also use marijuana.
 This study is funded by the National Institutes of Health-National Institute on Drug Abuse.

 Risky and impulsive behaviors often emerge or peak in frequency during adolescence and emerging adulthood.
 However, the neurodevelopmental changes that contribute to this rise in dangerous behaviors remain poorly understood.
 This project seeks to better characterize how reward sensitivity and behavioral control change during adolescence and the neural processes that contribute to this shift in behaviors.
 This study is funded by the University of Iowa Social Sciences Funding Program.